 Financial Agreement in Contemplation of Marriage

-Commonly referred to as a ‘prenuptial agreement’, a Financial Agreement functions to protect assets owned by either party contemplating marriage both prior to saying “I do”.
+Commonly referred to as a “prenuptial agreement”, a financial agreement in contemplation of marriage functions to protect assets owned by either party contemplating marriage both prior to saying “I do”.

-- It has been signed by all parties to the Agreement;
+- it has been signed by all parties to the agreement;

-- Before signing the Agreement each person sought independent legal advice about the effect of the Agreement on their rights and the disadvantages of entering into the Agreement;
+- before signing the agreement each person sought independent legal advice about the effect of the agreement on their rights and the disadvantages of entering into the agreement;

-- Each party was provided with a signed statement from their legal practitioner; and
+- each party was provided with a signed statement from their legal practitioner; and

-- That statement has then been provided to the other party or their legal practitioner.
+- that statement has then been provided to the other party or their legal practitioner.

-Financial Agreements do not play out the way prenuptial agreements are portrayed in the movies.
-Last minute negotiations, threats to end the relationship and signing the Agreement on the church steps could all potentially lead to the Agreement being set aside by a Family Law Court.
-This is because the Agreement is not binding in circumstances of duress, undue influence and/or unconscionable conduct.
-The Agreement can also be set aside where:
+Financial agreements do not play out the way prenuptial agreements are portrayed in the movies.
+Last-minute negotiations, threats to end the relationship and signing the agreement on the church steps could all potentially lead to the agreement being set aside by a Family Law Court.
+This is because the agreement is not binding in circumstances of duress, undue influence and/or unconscionable conduct.
+The agreement can also be set aside where:

-- Either party has knowingly or recklessly made a false statement in relation to their circumstances, or has misrepresented them to the other person;
+- either party has knowingly or recklessly made a false statement in relation to their circumstances, or has misrepresented them to the other person;

-- The Agreement has been entered into for the purpose of defeating a claim by third party creditors; and
+- the agreement has been entered into for the purpose of defeating a claim by third party creditors; and

-- The agreement is incomplete, uncertain or impracticable to carry out.
+- the agreement is incomplete, uncertain or impracticable to carry out.

-It is important to remember that a Financial Agreement of this type can be entered into at any time before the marriage.
-It is also important to remember that simply “putting a ring on it” does not automatically mean that the assets of the relationship are split equally by the Courts and it is still possible to enter into a Financial Agreement of a different type, both during the marriage and following divorce.
+It is important to remember that a financial agreement of this type can be entered into at any time before the marriage.
+It is also important to remember that simply “putting a ring on it” does not automatically mean that the assets of the relationship are split equally by the courts and it is still possible to enter into a financial agreement of a different type, both during the marriage and following divorce.